-Music is my greatest joy, my therapist and longest-standing passion.
+Music is my greatest joy and longest-standing passion.
 Engaging in improvisation is often a transcendental experience.
 It is my favourite form of meditation and means of bringing people together to have joyful, meaningful, and sometimes cathartic creative experiences.
 It is through music that I feel I can offer most to the world.
 I aim to give back to others the supreme emotional and spiritual highs that music has given me.
 I seek to re-express beauty, truth and universal experience (positive as well as challenging) through sound.
 I aim to elevate, stimulate, entertain and alleviate.

 Jennifer’s musical exploration has covered rich and varied territory.
 She is a multi-instrumentalist with a musical family that includes bass guitar, cello, kamel n’goni, didgeridoo, found and made objects, flutes, various percussion, berimbau, musical saw, jaw harp, and sample-based sequencing.
 She has performed and recorded in projects ranging from funk to folk, rock to reggae, music influenced by traditions of African and Celtic cultures as well as experimental projects that can draw few comparisons.